Waxing Crescent on

 Moon before ascending node

-9 days after descending node on 3 November 2026 at 03:02 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 17 November 2026 at 11:49 in ♒ Aquarius.
+9 days after descending node on 3 November 2026 at 03:02 in ♌ Leo the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 17 November 2026 at 11:49 in ♒ Aquarius.

 Moon at southern standstill

 At 09:40 the Moon is meeting its standstill point to reach South declination of ∠-27.697°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠27.645° at the point of next standstill in ♊ Gemini on 26 November 2026 at 02:01.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠27.645° at the point of next northern standstill in ♊ Gemini on 26 November 2026 at 02:01.

 Syzygy in 12 days